Kong/docs.konghq.com/app/_hub/kong-inc/file-log/index.md

       required: true
       default:
       value_in_examples: "/tmp/file.log"
+      datatype: string
       description: |
         The file path of the output log file.
-The plugin will create the file if it doesn't exist yet.
+The plugin creates the log file if it doesn't exist yet.
 Make sure Kong has write permissions to this file.
     - name: reopen
-      required: false
+      required: true
       default: "`false`"
+      datatype: boolean
       description: |
-        Introduced in Kong `0.10.2`.
         Determines whether the log file is closed and reopened on every request.
-If the file is not reopened, and has been removed/rotated, the plugin will keep writing to the stale file descriptor, and hence lose information.
+If the file is not reopened, and has been removed/rotated, the plugin keeps writing to the stale file descriptor, and hence loses information.

 ---